The following terms and conditions apply to all web design & development services provided by me, The Website Cannon to you, the Client.

 If the project/task description is incorrect then it is your responsibility to let me know.
 If you want to change the scope of the task, or you no longer want me to go ahead with the work then please inform me as soon as possible, ideally before work begins.
 If work has already begun then you may still be charged for the time invested so far.

 Estimated completion time refers to the amount of time I estimate the task will take to complete based on the information you have provided me with.
 This excludes any additional time that may be required for amendments or revisions.
 I always try and complete work in an efficient and timely manner, however tasks may take longer than expected and I may go over the initial estimate.

 We highly value our commitment to project timelines.
 When we establish a mutually agreed-upon timeline, it’s crucial that both parties adhere to it.
 Any delays or missed deliverables on your end may necessitate adjustments to the overall timeline.
 Please understand that while we strive for efficiency, we cannot guarantee that the time lost due to such delays can be fully recuperated within our development schedule.
 In the event of significant and persistent disruptions to the project timeline that jeopardize the project’s successful completion, it may result in a project or task’s termination, and the deposit provided by the client may be subject to forfeiture.
 We believe in maintaining open lines of communication and are committed to working together to prevent such situations whenever possible

 The date scheduled is when I anticipate work will begin, however I can’t guarantee this will be the exact start date.

 Quotations & Client Approval

-You will only receive a quotation on tasks that I estimate will take over an hour to complete.
+You will only receive a quotation on tasks that I estimate will take over 3 hours to complete.
 Before any work begins on these longer tasks I will ask for your approval before proceeding.